Herleybob/Cruze/README.md

 ## Share-Alike

-* You can transform and build off this work however you please, but any distribution must follow the same license as this work (it must be distributed freely, and use a Creative Commons Attribution-ShareAlike 4.0 International License.
+* You can transform and build off this work however you please, but any distribution must follow the same license as this work (it must be distributed freely, and use a Creative Commons Attribution-ShareAlike 4.0 International License).
 The distributed work must also follow the same open source style this work has.
 You cannot distribute encrypted forms of this work, any derivatives/adaptations of this work, or any other transformations of this work under any circumstances.